tspurway/pymdb-lightning/README.md

 Official Symas MDB Site:  http://www.symas.com/mdb/

-The MDB database is a memory mapped (mmap) based b+ tree based key/value store.
+The MDB database is a memory mapped (mmap) based b+ tree key/value store.

 It uses MVCC, which allows for lockless read/writes - which is very useful in a process heavy Python system.